How many goodly creatures

 And "Prime" is the in-game polite term.
 The not-so-polite term is the far more telling "Clueless."
 It's quite appropriate based on how much the setting deconstructed the typical D&D experience.
 It also happened in the metagame.
 A player new to the setting was quite likely to find the typical way he thought about D&D turned upside down.

-- The Tau Empire in Warhammer 40000.
+- The Tau Empire.
 Imagine a tiny, multi-cultural alien empire that holds up a belief called the Greater Good, promoting peace and co-operation between all races.
 Now, put them in one of the biggest and scariest Crapsack Galaxies ever devised, with hordes of genocidal, xenocidal and even one or two omnicidal factions all waging constant war.
 The results are expected, and the fluff plays this up often: on two separate occasions, the Tau have stupidly tried to ally with the Necrons and the Dark Eldar and both occasions things ended extremely badly for them.
-That said, recent updates seem to show that the grim reality of the universe they inhabit is slowly starting to sink in, and while they're one of the weaker factions, it's still not a good idea to trifle with them.
+That said, recent updates seem to show that the grim reality of the universe they inhabit is slowly starting to sink in, and while they're one of the weaker factions on a galactic scale, it's still not a good idea to trifle with their ground settlements.

 - Cyrano de Bergerac: At Act I, Christian has scarcely been twenty days in Paris and begs Ligniere to introduce him to Roxane.
 He also will join the Guards in the Cadets the next day.

 - Older Than Steam: In The Tempest, the situation is inverted: the new world is brought to Miranda.